Grant Guidelines and Focus Areas

-- Shifting institutions, systems and policies: An institutional, organizational, or legislative policy or practice changes as a result of your work.
+- Shifting institutions, systems, and policies: An institutional, organizational, or legislative policy or practice changes as a result of your work.

 - Maintaining earlier progress: Past gains are maintained, generally in the face of opposition, as a result of your work.

-- JWF supports organizations through general operating and project specific funding.
+- JWF Chicago supports organizations through general operating and project specific funding.
 General operating support will only be awarded to organizations focusing exclusively on promoting social change for Jewish women and girls.

-Eligibility and Restrictions
+Overall Eligibility and Restrictions

-- JWF does not make loans, award scholarships/tuition reimbursements, nor do we provide sponsorships or buy tickets/tables for special events.
+- JWF Chicago does not make loans, award scholarships/tuition reimbursements, nor do we provide sponsorships or buy tickets/tables for special events.

-- JWF does not fund group homes.
+- JWF Chicago does not fund group homes.

 Special Eligibility Requirements for Israeli Grantees

 - Israeli programs and projects must be specifically designed to foster social change for Jewish women and girls on a national OR regional level OR be a localized program/project that can serve as a model to be replicated in other parts of the country (depending on how long the project has been operating).

-- Localized programs/projects operating for 5 years or less need only demonstrate
+- Localized programs/projects operating for 5 years or less need only demonstrate the ability to replicate.

 Grantmaking Focus Areas